Whether you've just got an iPad, iPad Air, iPad mini, or iPad Pro, there are a few steps to getting started.

 How to take a screenshot on your iPad

 Hoping to grab a screenshot of that high score in Candy Crush or share a funny text message you just had with your mom?
 That's what a screenshot is for.
-You can take a screenshot, add some annotations, crop it, and share it via a number of different communication channels.
+You can take a screenshot, add some annotations, crop it, and share it via several different communication channels.

 - How to take a screenshot on iPad, iPad Air, and iPad mini